ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

 - `Proposal 319`_ proposes a ``-XNoFallibleDo`` to disable fail sugar in ``do``\ -notation, having incomplete patterns in bind statements throw ``PatternMatchFail`` just like other incomplete patterns.
   The idea isn't that ``PatternMatchFail`` is actually good, but just to be consistent with the rest of the language and avoid using a exhaustiveness heuristic weaker than the regular exhaustiveness checker.
-  The combination of ``-XNoFallibleDo`` and ``-XNoSugaredIncompleteness`` would make those incomplete patterns errors like all the others under ``-XNoSugaredIncompleteness``.
+  The combination of ``-XNoFallibleDo`` and ``-XNoIncomplete`` would make those incomplete patterns errors like all the others under ``-XNoIncomplete``.

 Costs and Drawbacks
 -------------------

 - In the short term, we have far too many knobs to control the same thing.
-  But, my hope is that in future versions of the language ``SugaredIncompleteness`` can be deprecated and then removed, reducing the number of knobs back to something sane.
+  But, my hope is that in future versions of the language ``Incomplete`` can be deprecated and then removed, reducing the number of knobs back to something sane.

 - Somebody is going to think this has something to do with Kurt Gödel unless we choose a different name.